donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_resource/exercise.md

-# Exercise: finding the memory requirement
+# Exercise: finding the resource requirement

-In this exercise, you will use two different ways to estimate the memory requirement of running a "fake" application.
+In this exercise, you will use two different ways to estimate the resource requirement of running a "fake" application.

+We will focus on estimating the memory requirement, as it has significant impact on the resource utilisation efficiency of the cluster resources.

 ## Preparation